 Consider the following questions when designing your ideal environment to impact high energy:

 - What outcome do you want for your overall environment?

 - What strategies can you implement to create the appropriate energy?

-- How do you set an expectation and create a productive and cohesive culture?
+- How do you set an expectation to create a productive and cohesive culture?

-- How do you provide resources, coaching, tools, etc. to foster the skill and desire to do the best work?
+- How do you provide resources, coaching, tools, etc. that foster skills and desired practices to do the best work?

 - How do you measure success?